TegarAjiPngstu/profile/README.md

 ## 👋 Hello!
-Im Tegar Aji Pangestu , I have working experience at RUS Animation Studio as a UI/UX Designer for 6 months.
+Im Tegar Aji Pangestu ,I  have working experience at RUS Animation Studio as a UI/UX Designer for 6 months..

 <br />